HIV/AIDS-Related Cancer: Types of Treatment

 Therapies using medication

-This type of medication is generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.
+This treatment is generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.

 Medications are often given through an intravenous (IV) tube placed into a vein using a needle or as a pill or capsule that is swallowed (orally).
-If you are given oral medications, be sure to ask your health care team about how to safely store and handle it.
+If you are given oral medications to take at home, be sure to ask your health care team about how to safely store and handle them.

 The types of medications used for HIV/AIDS-related cancer include: